Thomascountz/thomascountz/_posts/2020-10-06-dare-to-be-good-enough.md

 Satisficers are pragmatists at their core; the solution that works is the solution they commit to.

-This way of decision-making is embedded in the fabric of agile methodologies, which gives us permission to make small incremental changes over time, rather then grasping for the perfect solution from the start.
+This way of decision-making is embedded in the fabric of agile methodologies, which gives us permission to make small incremental changes over time, rather than grasping for the perfect solution from the start.
 From this, we know that iterative design can help us build tighter feedback loops, deliver value to stakeholders sooner, and ultimately keep our development reactive and responsive to the needs of our customers.

 Our projects' bottom line isn't the only beneficiary to thinking like a satisficer.
 Even though the research is still out over whether maximizers or satisficers achieve objectively better decision-making (Peng, 2013), what is clear is that satisficers are _happier_.
 In fact, even if a better option occurs to them later, satisficers are less likely to experience regret (Schwartz et al., 2002).